itmeson/algebra2/README.md

-Course documents for Lab Science, a 9-th grade level course that focuses on model building and testing.
+Course documents for Algebra 2, the first half of a two year course sequence in Advanced Algebra.

 The site is built using Pelican, a static site generator written in Python.